fhdsl/SOTA2024_ReportOut/README.md

 * `scripts/shared_functions.R`: some functions used repeatedly in analysis or for plotting
 * `plots/`: plots from the main analysis saved as png files
+* `supplemental_material/`: Includes the complete poll, supplementary Table 1 (relation of study aims and poll questions), and supplementary Table 2 (raw responses translated to awareness and use)

 ### figures